 It is a very powerful tool, and it is not only in sports that it is useful.
 Many professionals use visualization to prepare themselves.
 You too can visualize your speech.
 Imagine your introduction, your main points, and your conclusion.
 Imagine gestures; how you would want it to look from the audience perspective.
 You don’t need a lot of time to do this visualization.
-Imagine yourself giving the speech in a calm manner.
+Imagine yourself calmly giving the speech.
 That way you can convince yourself that it is possible to stay calm and that speaking publicly doesn’t have to be stressful.

 4. Dress comfortably